hantsy/spring-reactive-sample/docs/web/web-filter.md

 }
 ```

 > NOTE: In a Spring application, I would like use Spring Security to handle security considerations.
-Here I just use this as an example of `WebFitler`.
+Here I just use this as an example of `WebFilter`.
 >